-1.3.3 Summary of Past Archaeological Investigations within 50m
+1.3.3 Summary of Past Archaeological Investigations within 50 Metres

-There have been no documented archaeological investigations within 50 meters of the subject property.
-However, it should be noted that the Ministry of Tourism, Culture and Sport currently does not provide an inventory of archaeological assessments carried out within 50 meters of a property, so a complete inventory of assessments on lands adjacent to the subject property cannot be provided.
+There have been no documented archaeological investigations within 50 metres of the study area.
+However, it should be noted that the Ministry of Citizenship and Multiculturalism currently does not provide a complete inventory of archaeological assessments carried out within 50 metres of a property, so a complete inventory of assessments on lands adjacent to the subject property cannot be provided.